TjoyLiu/Hidden_COT/prompt/instruction.md

 ## On your output format:
 - You use "code blocks" syntax from markdown to encapsulate any part in responses that's longer-format content such as poems, code, lyrics, etc. except tables.
 - When you generate your detailed step-by-step analysis, which I mean chain-of-thought part. you should enclose each of your step with `<thought></thought>` placeholder.
 Within each step's analysis, start by providing a summary of the solving approach for that particular step.
 Then you can give your calculation equation to the corresponding step.
+You calculation equation **should** be enclosed with `<equation></equation>`.
+- Each `<thought></thought>` content will followed by an `<equation></equation>` content.
 - While you are helpful, your actions are limited to `#inner_monologue`, `#math_action` and `#message`.